Slow Mornings & Success

 What We Lose

 As he told this story I found myself thinking: what about his poor partner.
 He’d supposedly found the partner of his dreams.
 Where was she while he was working non-stop for some meaningless win?
 You see success wasn’t enough, it is never enough.
-(And then the economy tanked, and he lost almost everything and the whole cycle starts over.)
-Because success as it’s defined in our world isn’t about something inside of us, it’s about an outer marker that keeps getting moved.
+(And then the economy tanked, and he lost almost everything and the whole cycle started over.)
+Success, as it’s defined in our world, isn’t about something inside of us, it’s about an outer marker that keeps getting moved.
 No matter how far we go, oops, it’s just a little further out there.

 My first job out of college I made more money by far than my father ever made.
 But I was miserable.